publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch13/m__us_usc_t19_s2503.md

     (c) __Trade agreements to which this Act applies__

-    The trade agreements to which subsection (a) of this section applies are the following:
+    The trade agreements to which subsection (a) applies are the following:

         (1) The Agreement on Implementation of Article VII of the General Agreement on Tariffs and Trade (relating to customs valuation).